ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

   ;; store something as a body
 ```

-Let’s start with `0x18` and `0x10` (x - hexadecimal).
-This is a hexadecimal number that looks like this (given that we allocate 6 bits): `011000` and `010000`.
-This means that the code shown above can be overwritten so:
+Let’s first consider `0x18` and `0x10` (x - hexadecimal), which are hexadecimal numbers laid out in the following manner (given that we allocate 6 bits): `011000` and `010000`.
+This means that the code above can be overwritten as follows:

 ```func
 var msg = begin_cell()